bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 # Module Project: Component Side Effects- NASA APOD

 This will be a two-module project.
-In it you will consume the NASA API to fetch the "Astronomy Photo Of The Day" or APOD.
+In it, you will consume the NASA API to fetch the "Astronomy Photo Of The Day" or APOD.
 Once you fetch the data, you will build a few components that will render different pieces of data in your interface.
 After the second module (in the [DAY_TWO_README.md](DAY_TWO_README.md) file) you will re-style your app using [Styled Components](https://github.com/BloomInstituteOfTechnology/nasa-photo-of-the-day.git).

 ## Instructions

 ---

 Read these instructions carefully.
-Understand exactly what is expected before starting this project.
+Make sure you understand the requirements before starting this project.

 ## Commits

 Commit your code regularly and meaningfully.
-This helps both you and your team lead in case you ever need to return to old code for any number of reasons.
+Doing so helps you and your team lead in case you ever need to return to old code for any number of reasons.

 ## Introduction

-In this project you will build out a application to show the NASA photo of the day.

-- This is a really fun project, and one to show your family and friends when you've finished.
+In this project, you will build an application to show the NASA photo of the day.
+This is a fun project to show your family and friends when you've finished.

-- You will be starting from scratch and building the entire app
-- You don't have any design specs to follow for this project, so you may want to start by building a basic wireframe first.
-Make it simple at the beginning, since you don't know what data you'll be getting back from NASA
+You will be starting from scratch and building the entire app.
+You don't have any design specs for this project, so it's advantageous to start by creating a basic wireframe first.
+Make it simple initially since you have yet to see the data you'll get back from NASA.

-- Once you get the data back, there may be more than you expected, or less than you expected, so your design plans may change.
-That's totally fine, and very normal in the real world.
+Once you get the data back, there may be more or less than expected, so your design plans may change.
+That's totally fine and very normal in the real world.
 Just make the proper adjustments and move forward!

 ## Instructions

 ### Task 1: Project Set Up

 This project was put together using create-react-app (CRA).
-You will not need to install CRA in order to make this project work.
-Follow the steps below to setup the project with the proper dependencies.
+You will not need to install CRA to make this project work.
+Follow the steps below to set up the project with the proper dependencies.

-- [ ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository in your terminal
+- [ ] Clone the repository to your machine using your terminal.
 - [ ] Download project dependencies by running `npm install`
 - [ ] Start up the app using `npm start`
-- [ ] Implement the project on the `main` branch, committing changes regularly.
+- [ ] Implement the project on the `main` branch, committing changes regularly
-- [ ] Push commits: `git push origin main`.
+- [ ] Push commits: `git push origin main`

 ### Task 2: MVP

 **Planning**

 - [ ] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
-- [ ] Once you have a design plan in mind, break down the designs into individual components.
+- [ ] Once you have a design plan, break down the designs into individual components.
-- [ ] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
+- [ ] Plan which components will hold state, what data each needs from props (if any), and where you will make your data fetch.
 - [ ] Now it's time to jump into the code!

 **File structure**

 - [ ] Take a look at your planned components.
 Create the folders and files you need for each component.
-- [ ] Leave most of them blank for now - you need to get your data from the API before you can really get these built.
+- [ ] Leave most of them blank for now - you need to get your data from the API before you can get these built.

 **Fetching the Data**

-- [ ] In `App.js` (or where ever you wanted to fetch the data) add state for the data you'll be getting from NASA.
+- [ ] In `App.js` (or where ever you want to fetch the data), add state for the data you'll get from NASA.
 - [ ] Add an effect hook to handle the API call side effect.
 - [ ] Go to the [NASA APOD API docs](https://api.nasa.gov/#apod) and read through the docs to see how to make the API call.
 - [ ] You don't _need_ an API key.
-However you may need one if you exceed the API request limits.
+However, you may need one if you exceed the API request limits.
 - [ ] Using the endpoint given, fetch the data using `axios`.
-- [ ] In your `.then()` make sure to `console.log` the response so you can look at the shape of the data. 😃
+- [ ] In your `.then()`, make sure to `console.log` the response so you can look at the shape of the data. 😃
-- [ ] Before you add your data to state, make sure your effect hook has a dependency array (probably empty, since we don't want this effect synced up to any state/props), otherwise you will start an **infinite loop, and you will exceed the API rate limits of the DEMO_KEY and need to use a real API_KEY.**
+- [ ] Before you add your data to state, make sure your effect hook has a dependency array (probably empty since we don't want this effect synced up to any state/props).
+Failing to do so will start an **infinite loop, and you will exceed the API rate limits of the DEMO_KEY and need to use a real API_KEY.**

 DEMO KEY rate limits: